terraform-redhat/terraform-provider-rhcs/docs/resources/cluster_rosa_classic.md

 - `console_url` (String) URL of the console.
 - `current_version` (String) The currently running version of OpenShift on the cluster, for example '4.11.0'.
 - `domain` (String) DNS domain of cluster.
+- `external_id` (String) Unique external identifier of the cluster.
+After the creation of the resource, it is not possible to update the attribute value.
 - `id` (String) Unique identifier of the cluster.
 - `infra_id` (String) The ROSA cluster infrastructure ID.
 - `ocm_properties` (Map of String) Merged properties defined by OCM and the user defined 'properties'.